overheat-org/Diseact/README.md

 Some properties are showed, but have more.

-> Id is optional in every discord component.
-If you don't put an id, Diseact will generate a unique id and use as custom id.
+> ID is optional in every Discord component.
+If you don't provide an ID, Diseact will generate a unique ID and use as custom ID.

 # Hooks